pawoPawan/pawoPawan/README.md

 - 👋 Hi, I’m Pawan
 - 👀 I’m interested in Playing with Technology.
 - 🌱 I’m currently learning Compiler and OS concepts required to understand Compiler.
-- 💞️ I’m looking to collaborate on open source project mostly on C++/Java.
+- 💞️ I’m looking to collaborate on open source project mostly on C,C++,Java and Python.
 - 📫 I am available on pawanyadavvnit@gmail.com

 <!---